-Generally, as Administrator, we do not seek reimbursement from a PC Pool for any expenses we may incur in connection with that PC Pool.
-However, certain amounts expended by us, as Administrator, or a servicer for the protection or maintenance of Mortgages or related property may be borne on a pro rata basis by us and the Holders of the related PCs.
-As Administrator, we may pay such expenses from amounts otherwise due to the Holders, which may affect the timing of receipt of payments by the Holders.
-However, these expenses will not affect our guarantee or the Holders' right to receive all principal and interest due on their PCs.
+Generally, we do not seek reimbursement from a PC Pool for any expenses we may incur in connection with that PC Pool.
+However, certain amounts expended by Freddie Mac or a servicer for the protection or maintenance of Mortgages or related property may be borne on a pro rata basis by Freddie Mac and the Holders of the related PCs.
+Freddie Mac may pay such expenses from amounts otherwise due to the Holders, which may affect the timing of receipt of payments by the Holders.
+However, these expenses will not affect Freddie Mac's guarantee or the Holders' right to receive all principal and interest due on their PCs.